 “If you go to visit Ma Ganga, keep your lips tight, a small drop of water can make you sick, and do not bath at a Kumbha mela, like I did.
 Bath in Gangotri, the source of the river and everywhere on the way to Haridwar, where she comes down from the Himalaya to the plains.
 In Hardwar you better not go into the Ganga, that is where I got sick.
 Try to avoid all other principle centers for the worship of the Ganga like Allahabad, where she joins the Yamuna – also sacred and polluted; – Varanasi, the holy city; and Sagar Island where she finally flows into the Bay of Bengal.”

-As I asked if she would bath again in the Ganga, her face shines:
+As we asked if she would bath again in the Ganga, her face shines:

 Ganga bears no contradictions as breathing flesh of the living and blowing ashes of the dead intermingle with no nervousness.
 For devotees the waters of Ganga are always pure no matter how much filth is dropped into its arteries.
 For science the mighty river is suffocating and dying.
 No one knows how Ganga will breathe in the future.